 For students interested in post-secondary education, two college visitation days per school year will be allowed.
 College visit permission is granted for two full days or any part of two days.
 At least three school days before the visiting date, the student should bring a note to the guidance counselor requesting the visit.
 This note must be signed by the student and parents.
 On the day preceding the visit, the student must have a completed Excused Absence Form, signed by all of the teachers of the classes missed.

 In order to insure that the college visit be as helpful as possible to the student, it is recommended that the senior visit with the counselor about the college prior to the visit, and that contact with officials at the college should be arranged in advance of the visit.
 It is required that the student have taken the ACT or SAT prior to the visit, depending on which is required by the college.
 Permission for a college visit will not be granted for days of school retreats and the last two weeks of the semester.
 Any additional visits to colleges or institutions should be done on weekends, during Spring break, or any other day that school is not in session.
 Any college or institution visit taken in which proper procedure is not followed will be treated as truancy and detention will be issued for each school period missed.
-Exceptions to this visitation rule must be made by the principal after consultation with the school counselor and parents.
+Exceptions to this visitation rule must be made by the principal after consultation with the counselor and parents.

 COMMUNICATION BETWEEN HOME & SCHOOL